Jacob Meyers Player Props: Astros vs. Mariners

-Jacob Meyers -- 0-for-4 in his most recent game -- will be in action for the Houston Astros against the Seattle Mariners, with Luis Castillo on the hill, on May 5 at 10:10 PM ET.
+The Houston Astros and Jacob Meyers, who went 2-for-4 with a double last time out, battle Marco Gonzales and the Seattle Mariners at T-Mobile Park, Saturday at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Giants.
+He had two hits (going 2-for-4 with a double) in his most recent game against the Mariners.

 Jacob Meyers Game Info & Props vs. the Mariners